 Exploring Portugal's Real Estate Market

-Lisbon, the Algarve region, and Porto are the main areas of Portugal, attracting foreign buyers interested in property rental and purchasing property, although the market has significantly diversified in recent years, and continues to do so.
-The Silver Coast, the Alentejo, the North, and the Center of Portugal are now firmly on the radar of expats looking to explore the lesser-known gems of Portugal.
+Lisbon, the Algarve region, and Porto are the key locations in Portugal, attracting foreign buyers interested in buying properties in Portugal and entering the property rental market.
+However, the market has significantly diversified in recent years and continues to do so.
+The Silver Coast, the Alentejo, the North, and the Center of Portugal are now firmly on the radar of expats looking to explore the lesser-known gems in the country.

-According to the Portuguese Chamber of Commerce in the UK, the foreign resident population in Portugal has recently increased to 781,915 non-EU citizens, indicating the growing number of expats moving to Portugal and fuelling foreign investments in Portugal’s property market and the Portuguese economy.
+According to the Portuguese Chamber of Commerce in the UK, the foreign resident population in Portugal has recently surpassed 1 million.
+This indicates the growing number of expats moving to Portugal and fueling foreign investments in Portugal’s property market and the Portuguese economy.

 Property prices in Portugal

-As in any country, when buying property in Portugal, property prices will vary according to property type, the property’s location and property value.
+As in any country, property prices in Portugal vary according to the type, location, and value of the property.

 Property prices in Portugal will vary considerably depending on where you buy.
 The average asking price for the Lisbon Metropolitan Area in 2023 was €4,061 per square meter.
 In the Porto Metropolitan Area, the average asking property price stood at €3,291, while prices stood at €3,897 and €2,685 in the Algarve and the Alentejo, respectively.